tumainimosha/nginx/README.md

 Additional files included in this role:

 * In the 'http' module:
-    * `gzip.conf` - Enables Gzip compression by default
     * `logging.conf` - Enables access and error logging by default
-    * `mime.conf` - Registers default set of mime types and sets the default mime type
     * `tls.conf` - Sets defaults for TLS/SSL connections where used in server blocks
+    * `mime.conf` - Registers MIME types and sets a default
+    * `content.conf` - Sets default character encoding
+    * `gzip.conf` - Enables Gzip compression by default

 * In server block templates:
     * `meta-files.conf` - Suppress logging unsuccessful requests for missing, non-critical, files such as favicons